 One way to get a sense of how to win is to examine previous winning proposals.

 Unless directed otherwise by your College President's Office, you will work with your supervisor or manager to submit requisitions for the items specified in your budget.
 You will follow the normal CLPCCD purchasing process.
-Purchased items will become the property of the College/District.
+Purchased items will be the property of the College/District.

 The grant funds must be used for the purpose originally specified in your proposal.
 Minor purchase substitutions can be handled in the normal CLPCCD purchasing process.
 But major changes that would alter the way your project works would require prior written approval from CARE and your College Business Office.